Lonerism: Critical reception

 Lonerism received widespread critical acclaim from music critics.
 Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, reported an average score of 88, based on 35 reviews, described as "universal acclaim".
-Lonerism has received highly favorable reviews from the likes of Pitchfork, NME, Allmusic, and Spin.
+Lonerism has received critical acclaim from the likes of Pitchfork, NME, Allmusic, and Spin.
 The album also holds an 8.5 overall rating from the UK-based review aggregator AnyDecentMusic?.